juliocanizalez/juliocanizalez/README.md

 ## I'm a Developer, musician and a human!!

-- :seedling: I’m currently learning React.js, React Router and Redux, Node.js, Express.js and Passport.js
+- :seedling: I’m currently learning Android and iOS Development with Flutter
-- :goal_net: 2021 Goals: GraphQL, Springboot, Laravel, Android and iOS Development
+- :goal_net: 2021 Goals: GraphQL
 - :page_facing_up: See all my academic projects [here](https://github.com/ProjectsbyJulio)
 ### Connect with me: